wooorm/datamap-interface/readme.md

 ## Related

 *   [datalist-interface](https://github.com/wooorm/datalist-interface)
-    — Simple interface for a list functioning as a database
+    — Basic interface for a list functioning as a database

 ## License